brendanwhit/pocs-final-project/docs/index.md

     \end{tabular}
 \end{table}

-Rank | Word | Hashtag | User
+[Table 1: The 10 most shocking words in each category for the Emergent Words corpus] Rank | Word | Hashtag | User
 --- | --- | --- | ---
 1 | 'tear' | #bestboyband | @davidhogg111